-- Referral to counseling and health services - Education to the individual and/or the community - Permanent alteration of housing assignments - Permanent alteration of work arrangements for employees - Provision of campus safety escorts
+- Referral to counseling and health services - Referral to the Employee Assistance Program - Course and registration adjustments, such as retroactive withdrawals - Education to the individual and/or the community - Permanent alteration of housing assignments - Permanent alteration of work arrangements for employees - Climate surveys - Policy modification and/or training - Implementation of long-term contact limitations between the Parties - Implementation of adjustments to academic deadlines, course schedules, etc.>>

-- Climate surveys

-- Policy modification and/or training

-- Provision of transportation accommodations

-- Implementation of long-term contact limitations between the parties

-- Implementation of adjustments to academic deadlines, course schedules, etc.

-At the discretion of the Title IX Coordinator, certain long-term support or measures may also be provided to the parties even if no policy violation is found.
+At the discretion of the Title IX Coordinator, certain long-term supportive measures may also be provided to the Parties even if no Policy violation is found.

-When no policy violation is found, the Title IX Coordinator will address any remedies owed by the University to the Respondent to ensure no effective denial of educational access.
+When no Policy violation is found, the Title IX Coordinator will address any remedies the University owes the Respondent to ensure no effective denial of educational access.

-The University will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the University's ability to provide these services.
+The University will maintain the confidentiality of any long-term remedies/actions/measures, provided confidentiality does not impair the University's ability to provide these services.

-Failure to Comply with Sanctions and/or Interim and Long-term Remedies and/or Responsive Actions All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-maker(s) (including the Appeal Chair/Panel).
+Failure to Comply with Sanctions or Informal Resolution Terms

+All Respondents are expected to comply with the assigned sanctions, responsive actions, corrective actions, and/or Informal Resolution terms within the timeframe specified by the final Decision-maker(s), including the Appeal Panel or Decision-maker or the Informal Resolution agreement.

-Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from Chowan University and may be noted on a student's official transcript.
+Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or for any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from the University.